Ninjago (TV series): Broadcast

 In the United States, the two pilot episodes of Ninjago: Masters of Spinjitzu, later split into four episodes total, were shown on Cartoon Network on January 14, 2011.
 They were released in Europe on January 24, 2011.
 The pilot episodes follow the four original ninja as Sensei Wu brings them together to defeat the evil Lord Garmadon.
 Due to the popularity of the pilot episodes, the first season was launched from 2 December 2011 to April 2012 alongside a new line of sets marketed as "Rise of the Snakes".
 The pilot episodes were released on DVD in March 2011, and the first season became available on DVD in Region 1 on June 26, 2012.
 The series as a whole has an estimated budget of kr 37 million (approximately £4.6 million or US$6.7 million).

+It aired on various Cartoon Network feeds internationally.
+In the United States, it aired on Cartoon Network until 2020, when premieres moved to Netflix.
+In Australia, it airs on ABC3 and ABC Me.

 Season 1, Rise of the Snakes follows the four original ninja as they battle the Serpentine, unlock their "true potential", and attempt to discover the identity of the fabled Green Ninja.
 The first five episodes of season 1 aired in Canada on November 25 and the first two in the United States on December 2.
 The season once again aired in Canada and the United States from January 11, 2012, to April 11, 2012.

 Season 2, Legacy of the Green Ninja premiered on July 18, 2012, to an audience of 2.8 million.
 Season 2 focuses on Lloyd, as he trains to become the Green Ninja in preparation for the final battle, where he will have to face and defeat his father.

 Season 3, Rebooted premiered on January 29, 2014.
 Season 3 focuses on Zane as he and the other Ninja fight to defeat an ancient evil reborn as a new, technological threat.
 In the United Kingdom, the series premiered on 21 July 2014 on Cartoon Network.

 Season 4, Tournament of Elements premiered on February 23, 2015, in North America and Great Britain on Cartoon Network.
 Season 4 follows the ninja as they travel to a mysterious island to fight in the Tournament of Elements and search for a missing Zane.
 Season 4 also mainly focuses on Kai and introduces Skylor.